 ALN-PCSsc for the Treatment of Hypercholesterolemia

-In February 2013, we formed an exclusive global alliance with The Medicines Company for the development and commercialization of the ALN-PCS program.
-Alnylam is leading the program through the completion of Phase 1.
-The Medicines Company is responsible for leading and funding development from Phase 2 forward and commercializing the ALN-PCS program if successful.
+In February 2013, we formed an exclusive global alliance with The Medicines Company for the development and commercialization of the ALN-PCSsc program.
+Alnylam led the program through the completion of Phase 1 and The Medicines Company is responsible for leading and funding development from Phase 2 forward and commercializing the ALN-PCSsc program if successful.